John Abercrombie (politician)

-John William Abercrombie (May 17, 1866 – July 2, 1940) was President of the University of Alabama and a member of the United States House of Representatives from Alabama.
+John William Abercrombie (May 17, 1866 – July 2, 1940) was an American lawyer, education leader, and politician who served as both the President of the University of Alabama and as a member of the United States House of Representatives from Alabama.

 Biography

 Abercrombie was born in St. Clair County, Alabama, near Kellys Creek Post Office, in 1866.
 He was the son of Henry M. and Sarah A. (Kendrick) Abercrombie.
-He attended rural schools, and ultimately graduated from Oxford College (Alabama) in Alabama in 1866.
+He attended rural schools, and ultimately graduated from Oxford College, located in Oxford, Alabama, in 1886.
 He went on to receive a degree in law from the University of Alabama in 1888.
 He was admitted to the bar that same year.

-On January 8, 1891, he married Rose Merrill.
+On January 8, 1891, he married Rosa Merrill.

 Career

 Abercrombie practiced in Cleburne County, Alabama through 1890.
 He also served as a high school principal, city school superintendent, and college president from 1888 through 1898.

 Elected to the Alabama Senate, Abercrombie served from 1896 through 1898.
 He then served the state as the state superintendent of education from 1898 to 1902.
 In 1902 he was made the President of the University of Alabama and he served in that capacity until 1911.